 To report a Facebook post, follow the procedure below:

-- Click on the three dots icon found on the top right section of the post.
+- Click on the three dots icon on the post’s top right section.

 - Select “Report post,” “Report video,” or “Report photo.”